 - You will get a link back to your site – great for SEO.

 - You will attract interest in your own blog

-To get started, I suggest you to use Google once again to scrape together a list of similar blogs in your niche.
+To get started, I suggest you use Google once again to scrape together a list of similar blogs in your niche.
 Once you’ve found 20-30 of them, start sending emails.
-Again, let other blog owners now that you are a new blogger who is interested in writing a guest post.
+Again, let other blog owners know that you are a new blogger who is interested in writing a guest post.
 Make sure you don’t “beg” or “spam” anyone.
 I’ve used this email to get the most successful responses:

 I was browsing your blog this morning and noticed that you are accepting guest posts.
 I’m extremely interested in *TOPIC/NICHE” and I’d like to write something useful and helpful to your audience.
-What you think?
+What do you think?

 If that’s cool with you, I can send you a couple of blog post ideas and you can choose which one you’d like to publish on your blog.